simplefoc/SimpleFOCMini/README.md

 - Input header updated to be easier to use with arduino UNO, nucleos, but also with qtpy...
   - Changed the order of the IN1,IN2,IN3 and EN:
   - Added an additional GND pin
+- First batch of the SimpleFOCMini V1.1 will be available in the [shop](https://www.simplefoc.com/shop) soon: Price: 10-15€

 ## Getting started with SimpleFOCMini